Catherine Seulki Kang

-Catherine Seulki Kang (born 25 September 1987) is a South Korean-born naturalized Central African taekwondo practitioner.
+Catherine Seulki Kang (born 25 September 1987) is a South Korean-born Central African taekwondo practitioner.
 She competed at the 2012 Summer Olympics in the Women's 49 kg event.
 On 8 August, she was defeated in the preliminary round against Lucija Zaninović of Croatia.

 Personal life

 Kang was born in Gunsan, Jeonbuk province and resides at Busan in South Korea.
 She graduated from Gyeonggi Science High School and Woosuk University.

 Career

 While working as Taekwondo instructor in Belgium, Kang decided to switch nationality in 2010 to Central African Republic to try to qualify for the 2012 Summer Olympic Games.

 In 2012, Kang become the first taekwondo athlete to win a medal while representing Central African Republic in an international event.
 She won the bronze medal in the WU Taekwondo Championship 2012 which was held in her native country South Korea at Pocheon.

-Kang also works as a Taekwondo coach for the Antioquia team competing in La Liga Antioqueña de Taekwondo at Medellín, Colomba.
+Kang also works as a Taekwondo coach for the Antioquia team competing in La Liga Antioqueña de Taekwondo at Medellín, Colombia.